hopbouncecrash/Keyword-Password-list-generator/README.md

 Generates a password list that can be used for password cracking based on a keyword.

 Feedback is welcome, I plan to add header and footer functionality as well.
+Longer words will cause the program to run exponentially longer.

 Usage: Run program in Python.